SysMo/SmoWeb/SmoWebBase/templates/SmoWebBase/restblocks/reStructuredText/Platform.rst

 SmoWeb 2.0
 ----------
 This is the current development plan for the next version of SmoWeb.
-We have deliberately planned more things than we will be able to implement, and later select a subset of them based on the resources we have available
+We have deliberately planned more things than we will be able to implement, and will later select a subset of them based on the available resources

 Platform
 --------

 * Integration of Celery, a **distributed task queue**

-  * long running simulation tasks will be executed in background
+  * long running simulation tasks will be executed in the background
-  * user will be updated continuously about the progress of the simulation
+  * users will be updated continuously about the progress of the simulation

 * Dynamical simulation environment